FERBIN12/dexter/README.md

 PROJECT DESCRIPTION:

-Linefollower urdf is equipped with camera plugin which is used to get the image feed which is then bridged with openCV .
-Works by getting the mid point of line and then the midpoint of robot then using the error value corresponding command velocity is send
+Linefollower urdf is equipped with camera plugin which is used to get the image feed which is then bridged with openCV .Works by getting the mid point of line and robot, then the error between both values are used to send corresponding command velocity

 Packages needed: